International Network Protocols (I.P Copyright Twilight 2017 © )

 The Twilight Community Group as part of the Twinning protocol Module actively encourage and secure such agreements between their partners.

-We have to explore the full benefits of the Integration Network Protocol programmes where we can develop a mutual benefit and interests in local businesses in the network regions.
+We have to explore the full benefits of the International Network Protocol programmes where we can develop a mutual benefit and interests in local businesses in the network regions.
 This can be easily put in place by connecting the Chambers of Commerce or similar bodies to develop strong links and programme of activities to be put in place at this stage.

 In the area of entrepreneurship all nationalities we must encourage and provide educational services to fully support new business plans that will give Business Integration programmes support by the financial institutions of the State.